Software-Improvement-Group/sigridci/docs/capabilities/faq-security.md

 ### Why are some Open Source vulnerabilities missing a CVE?

 SIG gathers data from multiple ecosystems.
 Most of these ecosystems link library vulnerabilities to CVEs, but some provide their own data that is not connected to CVEs.

+### What are the risk thresholds that determine low-medium-high risk?

+They are shown as a mouseover on the Open Source Health page in the top tile that summarizes risks.
+See the [open-source health page](system-open-source-health.md#navigating-the-overview-page).

 ### I previously marked a security finding in an open source library as a false positive, but now it is back?